Leadership Bios

 Reid Cumbo is a first-generation-Sampson-County hog farmer and is the owner and operator of Cumbo Farms, LLC – C&R Finishing, contracting with Smithfield.
 Following graduation from East Carolina University with a bachelor’s degree in economics, he returned to his hometown of Clinton with a passion to fulfill goals of career, family, and community stewardship.
 In 2018, he was able to achieve a lifelong goal of raising pigs and currently owns a 2,880 head finishing farm outside of Clinton.
 He also works full time for Elanco Animal Health where he manages swine accounts throughout North Carolina.
 In addition to continuously working towards meeting career goals, he enjoys being a husband and dad.
 Whenever Reid’s not at the farm or with his family, he looks forward to riding horses, playing golf, and hunting.

-- Elected to the board of directors in 2018, representing District 4.
+• Elected to the board of directors in 2024.

 Michael Inman, Sr. – At Large